This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 The combined pill (the pill) is one of the most popular hormonal contraceptives.
 They are called combined pills because they contain both oestrogen and progesterone.

-You take a pill at the same time each day and is over 99% effective at preventing pregnancy.
+You take a pill at the same time each day, and it is over 99% effective at preventing pregnancy.
 The only way the efficacy is reduced is if you take a pill late or you miss a pill.

 There are two main types of pills: